moldach/project-directory/README.md

 In each directory explaining how code is organized (*e.g.*
 `data/README.txt` contains metadata about all data files in data directory).
-For each filename, I recommend to have a short description of what the file is for.
+For each file name, I recommend to have a short description of what the file is for.
 Document your `methods/workflow`, definition of code and symbols used to deal with missing data, include `URL`’s for references to publication or external data and document when you